enemycnt/game_of_squares/README.md

 - 😜 **Simple Logic**: _Easy-to-understand game logic, making it accessible to players of all ages._

 ## Build with
-- 🦀 **Rust**: Utilizing the latest edition of Rust, ensuring modern, reliable, and efficient code.
+- 🦀 [**Rust**](https://www.rust-lang.org/tools/install): Utilizing the latest edition of Rust, ensuring modern, reliable, and efficient code.
-- 👾 **Bevy Game Engine**: A popular Rust game engine that aids in building high-performance and data-driven game applications.
+- 👾 [**Bevy game engine**](https://bevyengine.org/): A popular Rust game engine that aids in building high-performance and data-driven game applications.
-- 🎲 **rand crate**: For random number generation.
+- 🎲 [**Rand crate**](https://crates.io/crates/rand): For random number generation.

 ## Getting Started
-To get started with the development, ensure you have Rust installed.
+To get started, ensure you have [Rust](https://www.rust-lang.org/tools/install) installed.
 Clone the repository and navigate to the project directory:

 ```sh
 git clone https://github.com/yourusername/game_of_squares.git